 The required format of a PSR or PSR equivalent varies by project type.
 The following table categorizes PSR and PSR equivalent requirements by project type.
+The PSR or PSR equivalent must be prepared by a registered engineer and contain the proper approvals including approval of Executive Director, Deputy Director, Division Chief or District Director, of the nominating agency and the implementing agency.
+For a rail project where the implementing agency is Union Pacific or BNSF, their signature will not be required in a PSR equivalent.
 Additional guidance on how to prepare these documents is available on the Internet at the addresses indicated below, or from MTC.